University of Nevada, Reno

 Identifier: AC 0260

-Abstract First scrapbook, 1962-1968, documents White Pine Hall and Juniper Hall, and contains news clippings, flyers, and photographs of dormitory activities, officers, and queen candidates.
-The second scrapbook, 1968-1973, documents the Residence Hall Association, and includes the constitution, by-laws, and news clippings of issues concerning dormitory living.
+Abstract White Pine Hall and Juniper Hall were women's dormitories, which, in 1967, joined in the creation of the Residence Hall Association, RHA, which acted as the spokesman for all residence hall members.
+First scrapbook, 1962-1968, documents White Pine Hall and Juniper Hall, and contains news clippings, flyers, and photographs of dormitory activities, officers, and queen candidates.
+The second scrapbook, 1968-1973, documents the Residence Hall Association, and includes the constitution, by-laws,...